charlesreid1/charlesreid1.github.io/pelican/content/rosalind-03-recursion-part1.md

 and generate variations from it that have up to $d$ differences (a Hamming distance of $d$) in the codons (base pairs).

-In [part 1 of this series](#), we walk through the construction of an analytical formula to count the number of variations of a given DNA string that can be generated, given the constraints of the problem.
+In [part 1 of this series (you are here)](#), we walk through the construction of an analytical formula to count the number of variations of a given DNA string that can be generated, given the constraints of the problem.

-In part 2 of this series, we cover several techniques to generate variations on a DNA string, and present pseudocode for the recursive backtracking method that we use here.
+In [part 2 of this series](https://charlesreid1.github.io/recursive-backtracking-in-go-for-bioinformatics-applications-2-generating-variations.html), we cover several techniques to generate variations on a DNA string, and present pseudocode for the recursive backtracking method that we use here.